rfong/rflog/_posts/2021-06-15-ultralight-web.md

 # Classics

-Here are some other approaches to minimal web stacks I've been using for a while.
+Here are some other minimal static web dev approaches I've been using for a while.

 ## Jinja

 I love simple static compilation of websites, particularly the [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) templating framework for Python!
 It's a nice ultralight way to templatize websites and make your development process more readable without incurring much overhead.

-My portfolio website (whose content is extremely outdated) is compiled with [about 20 lines](https://github.com/rfong/rfong.github.io/blob/master/compile.py) of Python/Jinja.
+My portfolio website (whose content and methodology are both extremely outdated) is compiled with [about 20 lines](https://github.com/rfong/rfong.github.io/blob/master/compile.py) of Python/Jinja combined with 170 lines of Angular directives & templates.

 ## Jekyll

 [Jekyll](https://jekyllrb.com/) is a blog-aware static website generator.
 I'm using it for this blog!
 [Here's a post](http://localhost:4000/rflog/2020/02/28/jekyll-tags/) about my setup.
-It's very fast and I've experienced very few issues between development and deployment.
+It's quite fast and I've experienced very few issues between development and deployment.

 Being able to write to this blog in plain [Markdown](https://daringfireball.net/projects/markdown/) with native Github Pages support is an incredible boon and I love Github for baking that in.